 This vegan shepherd’s pie recipe was part of the Vegan It! series I created in collaboration with Chatelaine!
 I was recreating all kinds of comfort classics for this fun series on their YouTube channel and making them 100% vegan.
+Make sure to check it out so you can get in on all the cooking fun!

 Of course, shepherd’s pie is all beef, but don’t fret.
 Making it vegan is as easy as swapping the meat for a veggie ground round which you can find at every grocery store!